Writer, teacher, speaker, and research communications lead at Gies College of Business.

 I write:

-• I’m a rhetorical critic with training in close textual analysis and historical research.
+• The long version: I’m a rhetorical critic with training in close textual analysis, philosophy, and historical research.
 My research focuses on universal basic income, economic rhetoric, and how people make arguments about work and labor.
-It’s part argument theory, part political economy of communication, with some moral philosophy to give it a why.

 • I’m also a features writer and research communicator with years of experience translating complicated ideas into engaging stories.
-I specialize in research with ties to public policy, finance, the tech sector, accounting, and economics at Gies Business.
+I specialize in work with ties to public policy, finance, tech, accounting, and economics at Gies Business.

 I teach:

-• I’ve taught debate, argumentation, public speaking, and a bit of film and media studies at Baylor University, The University of Illinois, and Abilene Christian University.
-I’ve hosted workshops in interviewing and dialogue, and I consult with researchers on how to put their best work in the best light.
+• I’ve taught debate, argumentation, public speaking, and a bit of film and media studies.
+I’ve worked at Baylor University, The University of Illinois, and Abilene Christian University.
+I run workshops in interviewing and dialogue, and I consult with researchers on promotion and outreach strategy.

 I speak: